lowlighter/metrics/CONTRIBUTING.md

 Before working on something, ensure that it isn't listed in [In progress](https://github.com/lowlighter/metrics/projects/1#column-12158618) and that no open pull requests (including drafts) already implement what you want to do.

 If it's listed in [Roadmap and todos](https://github.com/lowlighter/metrics/projects/1) be sure to let maintainers that you're working on it.
-As metrics remains a side projects, things being working can change from one day to another.
+As metrics remains a side project, things being working on can change from one day to another.

 If you're unsure, always open an issue to obtain insights and feedback 🙂